-A more in-depth disaster supply kit can be found at healthychildren.org.
+A more in-depth hurricane prep supply kit can be found at healthychildren.org.

 Write and review your Family Emergency Plan with your close friends and family before the storm hits.
 A good family emergency plan includes how to contact each other, where to go, what to do in an emergency.